framely/community/docs/guide/pingpong.md

    *Commit on EN level*
    :::

-2. On the language layer, click **Debug** in the upper-right corner of the Build area , the test field will slide out.
+2. On the language layer, click **Debug** in the upper-right corner of the Build area , the debug field will slide out.

    ::: thumbnail
    ![try it now](/images/guide/pingpong/tryitnow_icon.png)